mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 ## Do you want to be a tech lead?

-From what we’ve learned so far, you can probably imagine what the Day in the Life of a tech lead is like:
+From what we’ve learned so far, you can probably imagine what the Day in the Life looks like.
+Throughout each week you will switch between many different tasks.
+Let's split everything into two categories: Coding and Non-coding.

+##### Coding

+This should feel familiar:

+- Build features like everyone else.
+- Solve some of the harder engineering problems on the project.
+- Give useful, timely code review.
+(This topic deserves its own article.)
+- Volunteer to do the boring work.
+- Take pride in code cleanup and refactoring.

+##### Non-coding

-##### Non-coding (most of this will be new)
+Most of the non-coding responsibilities will be new:

 - Be responsible for the delivery of a project.
 - Understand what everyone is working on at any moment.